 Peer2Peer Indigenous Mentorship Initiatives connects upper year Indigenous Nipissing University students with Indigenous students that are newer to post-secondary education, and/or are looking for additional resources and supports.
 The program provides academic and cultural support for participants, and helps create a network in which all participants can build relationships with one another.
 Peer2Peer promotes the development of leadership skills and builds community.
 It is also a great way for students to meet new people!

 Mentors are featured on Peer2Peer Profile Posters in Enji giigdoyang.
 Look for peers wearing name tags in Enji giigdoyang.

-Do you see someone wearing the lanyard below?
+Do you see a fellow student wearing a name tag who is also featured on a Peer2Peer mentor profile poster?
 They are a Peer2Peer Student Mentor!
 Mentors are in the Office of Indigenous Initiatives (OII) student lounge to support their peers in the following ways: